mrfox-1/GoldenEye-Recomp/README.md

 > [!IMPORTANT]
 > **This repository contains _no_ game code or assets.** It is only the
-> hand-written source that wraps the game (menus, hooks, online, post-FX, build
+> source that wraps the game (menus, hooks, online, post-FX, build
 > config).
 The recompiled game itself is generated on *your* machine from *your
 > own legally-obtained copy* of GoldenEye 007.
 You must own the game.